Clinical FAQs

 Is bed rest recommended following embryo transfer?

-No, there is not any evidence to suggest that bed rest following embryo transfer improves pregnancy rates.
+No, there is no evidence to suggest that bed rest following embryo transfer improves pregnancy rates.
+There is some evidence to show bed rest can reduce pregnancy rates.

 Can I fly?

-Yes, there is not any evidence that flying affects pregnancy rates following embryo transfer.
+Yes, there is no evidence that flying affects pregnancy rates following embryo transfer.

-You should inform your dentist you are having fertility treatment and he will advise you accordingly.
+You should inform your dentist you may be pregnant and they will advise accordingly.

 Can I colour my hair?

-Yes, there is not any evidence that colouring your hair affects pregnancy rates following embryo transfer.
+Yes, there is no evidence colouring your hair affects pregnancy rates following embryo transfer.

 If I bleed before my pregnancy test should I contact the department?

 No, continue with the medication you have been prescribed and perform your pregnancy test on the recommended date.
-If you have a positive test, then contact the department as we may wish to assess you further.
+If you have a positive test and are bleeding, then contact the department as we may wish to assess you further.

 If I experience any symptoms of Ovarian Hyperstimulation syndrome should I seek medical assistance?